azdanov/CS50/README.md

 ### Caesar, less comfortable

-a program that encrypts messages using Caesar’s cipher:
+A program that encrypts messages using Caesar’s cipher:

 ```
 $ ./caesar 13